Restricted sumsets in multiplicative subgroups: Upper bounds on assuming

 Before proving Theorem~\ref{thm:VLM}, we recall a few basic terminologies from graph theory.
 A {\em clique} in a graph $X$ is a subset of vertices in which every two distinct vertices are adjacent, and the {\em clique number} of $X$, denoted $\omega(X)$, is the size of a maximum clique.
 The graphs related to our discussions are the widely studied generalized Paley graphs.

+We follow the notations in \cite{AY22, Y22}.
 Let $d \geq 2$ and let $q \equiv 1 \pmod {2d}$ be a prime power.
 The {\em $d$-Paley graph} over $\F_q$, denoted $GP(q,d)$, is the graph whose vertices are the elements of $\F_q$, where two vertices are adjacent if and only if the difference of the two vertices is a $d$-th power in $\F_q^*$.
 The condition $q \equiv 1 \pmod {2d}$ guarantees that $GP(q,d)$ is undirected and non-degenerate (see for example \cite[page 1]{Y22}).
 Now we are ready to prove Theorem~\ref{thm:VLM} with the help of existing results on $d$-Paley graphs.

 \begin{proof}[Proof of Theorem~\ref{thm:VLM}] When $q \leq 121$, we have checked the theorem by SageMath.
 Next, assume that $q>121$.
 Let $A \subset \F_q$ such that $A \hat{+} A \subset S_d \cup \{0\}$.